Amy Robsart: Life

 However, in 2009, Eric Ives suggested that a portrait miniature now in the Yale Center for British Art, the Yale Miniature, was, in fact, Amy Robsart.
 Chris Skidmore concurs with this in his 2010 book Death and the Virgin: Elizabeth, Dudley and the Mysterious Fate of Amy Robsart, adding that Robert Dudley used the oak as a personal symbol in his youth, the sitter wearing oak leaves and gillyflowers at her breast.
 Recently a point has been made of the fact that the sprig of yellow flowers at the lady's breast corresponds with the colours of the Robsart coat of arms, green and yellow, or Vert and Or.
 The name gilliflower or gillyflower derives from the French giroflée from Greek karyophyllon meaning nut-leaf, the association deriving from the flower's scent, making it another possible wordplay for oak for Robert or even Robsart, Robur being Latin for oak.

 The Yale miniature (Portrait of an Unknown Lady), which was formerly attributed to Levina Teerlinc and dated c.
 1550 is now thought to be the work of Lucas Horenbout, c.
-1535.
+1535, which would make it impossible as a portrait of Amy Robsart, who was about three at that date.
+Horenbout died in 1544, before Robsart reached the age of 18 stated for the sitter.